open-compensation-token-license/license-token-website/wikisrc/how-to-donate-on-gitcoin.md

 ## Understanding Gitcoin

 [Gitcoin](https://gitcoin.co/) is a decentralized platform utilizing blockchain technology to connect developers with projects that need funding.
 By fostering a community-driven ecosystem, Gitcoin enables developers worldwide to earn by contributing to meaningful and impactful projects.
 The platform primarily uses Ethereum-based transactions ensuring transparency and security.
+Learn more about [what is blockchain](https://www.license-token.com/wiki/what-is-blockchain) and its applications.

 ## Why Donate Through Gitcoin?

 - **Support Open Source Projects**: Uphold the growth and sustainability of open-source initiatives.
+Explore [open-source sustainability](https://www.license-token.com/wiki/sustainability-of-open-source-through-tokenization).
 - **Empowerment to Developers**: Directly assist developers in enhancing software that's widely used.
+Discover [open-source developer support programs](https://www.license-token.com/wiki/open-source-developer-support-programs).
 - **Leverage Cryptocurrency**: Use your cryptocurrency holdings for a positive global impact.
+Understand [how does blockchain work](https://www.license-token.com/wiki/how-does-blockchain-work).
 - **Decentralized and Transparent**: Blockchain-backed transactions enhance transparency.
+Investigate [blockchain transparency in open-source projects](https://www.license-token.com/wiki/blockchain-transparency-in-open-source-projects).

 ## Setting Up for Donation

 ### 1. Create a Gitcoin Account

 - Visit the [Gitcoin website](https://gitcoin.co/).
 - Sign up using email or GitHub for seamless integration.
+Learn about [GitHub Sponsors](https://www.license-token.com/wiki/what-is-git-hub-sponsors).
 - Secure your account by verifying your email.

 ### 2. Connect a Wallet

 - You'll need an ERC-20 compatible wallet like MetaMask or Trust Wallet.
+Understand [what is an NFT wallet](https://www.license-token.com/wiki/what-is-an-nft-wallet).
 - Make sure to have some ETH ready in your wallet for donations.

 ### 3. Link Your Wallet to Gitcoin